 - There is no visa category for married children of permanent residents.
 If an unmarried son or daughter of a permanent resident marries before the permanent resident becomes a U.S. citizen, any petition filed for that son or daughter will be automatically revoked. - 2.
-If your relative qualifies under paragraph 1(C), 1(D), or 1(E) above, separate petitions are not required for his or her husband or wife or unmarried children under 21 years of age.
+If you are the United States citizen petitioner and your relative qualifies under paragraph 1(C), 1(D), or 1(E) above, separate petitions are not required for his or her spouse or unmarried children under 21 years of age.

-- 3. If your relative qualifies under paragraph 2(B) or 2(C) above, separate petitions are not required for his or her unmarried children under 21 years of age. - 4.
+- 3. If you are the lawful permanent resident petitioner and your relative qualifies under paragraph 2(A), 2(B), or 2(C) above, separate petitions are not required for his or her unmarried children under 21 years of age. - 4.
 The persons described in number 2 and 3 of the above NOTE will be able to apply for an immigrant visa along with your relative.